mostafaHafezyPoor20/android-online-shop/README.md

 Android Application ----> Retrofit ----> REST API ----> Pure PHP ----> MySQL

 for the chat functionality , Long Polling is used to provide near real-time message updates between the Android application and the PHP backend

+## Technical Highlights

+### MVVM Architecture
+The Android application follows the MVVM architecture to separate UI components from application and data logic , making the codebase easier to maintain and extend

+### REST API Communication
+The application communicates with the PHP backend through REST APIs.Retrofit is used to handle HTTP requests and APIs responses.

+### Long Polling Chat
+A near real-time chat system was implemented using Long Polling .
+The Android Client maintains an HTTTP request while waiting for new messages and sends a new request after receiving a response.

+### Client-Server Architecture
+The project consists of an Android client , a Pure PHP backend , and a MySQL database.The Android application communicates with the backend through HTTP-based APIs

+### Firebase Cloud Messaging
+firebase cloud Messaging (FCM) is used to send push notifications to users , allowing the application to notify users about relevant events even when the application is not actively open.

+### Image Loading
+Picasso is used for loading and displaying product and user images efficiently within the Android application

+### Loading & User Experience
+Shimmer placeholders and Lottie animations are used to provide visual feedback while content is loading and to improve the overall user experience